jxnwrxght/Contractor-Customer-Acquisition-Retention-System/README.md

 ## Results at a Glance

-- Automated missed-call follow-up
+• Immediate follow-up after missed calls
-- Automated missed-text engagement
+• Reduced risk of losing inbound opportunities
-- Structured customer information capture
+• Structured customer information capture
-- Automatic lead logging
+• Automated lead logging
-- Contractor notification workflow
+• Improved contractor visibility into new inquiries
-- Reduced risk of losing inbound opportunities
+• Repeatable workflow requiring minimal manual intervention

 This project focused on improving responsiveness for service contractors by automatically engaging missed-call customers and capturing inquiry information for follow-up.